0hStormy/0hStormy.github.io/assets/markdown/howtolinux.md

 A package manager is a way to install applications or libraries in your terminal, they can also integrate with other apps like a <a href="#software-center">Software Center</a>.
 They can be used for things as simple as installing something like <a href="https://en.wikipedia.org/wiki/Vim_(text_editor)">Vim</a> to updating your whole system to a new version of your Distro.
 They work by fetching a list off programs and libraries from repositories, or repos for short.
 Then it will find where to download that program from the repo and install it.

-Here is a list of the 3 main package managers you will find on Linux and there key differences.
+Here is a list of a few main package managers you will find on Linux and there key differences.

 ### apt
 * Stable